HypothesisWorks/hypothesis/guides/strategies-that-shrink.rst

 .. code:: python

-    # This form of loop is hard to shrink, because we'd have to reduce
+    # This form of loop is hard to shrink, because we'd have to reduce `n` and
-    # iterations and delete anything in the loop simultaneously.
+    # delete something in the loop simultaneously.
+It's equivalent to the
-    # We *do* try this, but it's relatively expensive.
+    # `.flatmap` example above.
+We _do_ shrink this, but much more slowly.
-    iterations = draw(integers(0, 10))
+    n = draw(integers(0, 10))
-    for _ in range(iterations):
+    for _ in range(n):
         ...
         draw(...)
         ...

-    # In this form, the shrinker can see a repeated struture of labels and
+    # In this form, the shrinker can see a repeated struture of labels
-    # delete one loop iteration without touching anything else.
-Much better!
+    # and delete one loop iteration without touching anything else.
+    # We use a variant of this trick to generate collections internally!
     while draw(integers(0, x)) > threshold:
         ...
         draw(...)